Jahan08/-High-Throughput-Virtual-Screening-for-Hit-Finding-and-Evaluation/README.md

 # Module 8 AmpC Case Study

-Assignment files are uploaded.
+Assignment files and videos are uploaded

-We also conduct similar FEP+ simulation for PLK1 (2OWB) see the uploaded files and videos
+We also conduct similar FEP+ simulation for PLK1 (2OWB) see the uploaded files